vga91/n8n-neo4j-nodes/README.md

 nodes.
 To keep everything local, just remember to use the Ollama node for your language model and Qdrant as your vector store.

-> [!NOTE]
-> This starter kit is designed to help you get started with self-hosted AI
-> workflows.
-While it’s not fully optimized for production environments, it
-> combines robust components that work well together for proof-of-concept
-> projects.
-You can customize it to meet your specific needs

 ## Upgrading